 Tooth Extractions − Mission KS

-You and Dr. Keith or Dr. Bill may determine that you need a tooth extraction for any number of reasons.
+You and Dr. Keith, Dr. Bill, Dr. Brooke or Dr. Dan may determine that you need a tooth extraction for any number of reasons.
 Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease, or have broken in a way that cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.
 Call Us – Keith + Associates Dentistry Phone Number 913-384-0044

 What is a Tooth Extraction?

 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint, and shifting teeth, which can have a major impact on your dental health.